 The Secretary of the Department of Industry, Science, Energy and Resources, through the CBD Administrator (their delegate), assesses applications and issues BEECs on behalf of the Australian Government.

-In addition to complying with the Rules, Assessors must exercise all due care and comply with all relevant occupational health and safety standards when undertaking an assessment.
+In addition to complying with the Rules, Assessors must exercise all due care and comply with all relevant occupational health and safety standards when undertaking an assessment including any COVID-19 requirements for the building being entered.